 Blues-rock superstar Joe Bonamassa brings his Spring Tour 2023 to DeVos Performance Hall Feb.
 24.

 Winter weather brings new opportunities to explore and enjoy our natural landscape.
 Hike the trails at Blandford Nature Center and area parks to savor every shift of the season, as snow comes and goes and comes again.

 Check out the area’s best snowshoe trails (and find out where to rent or buy a pair) for a scenic, at-your-own-pace workout.

 Skiing more your style?
 You can tackle 21 downhill runs at Cannonsburg Ski Area, just 20 minutes from downtown.
 Bittersweet Ski Resort (20 runs) and Mulligan’s Hollow (six runs) are 30 minutes or so away.
 All three offer excellent cross-country trails, as do numerous close-by parks and nature areas.

-Ice fishing is a major pastime here – grab your auger and head to one our many inlands lakes and river bayous.
+Ice fishing is a major pastime here – grab your auger and head to one our many inland lakes and river bayous.

 Bring the kids for Wintertime Walks at Frederik Meijer Gardens & Sculpture Park – these outdoor discovery walks let young ones investigate the Children’s Garden in new ways.
-Nov.
-30-Dec.
-28.
+Select days from Dec.
+3-31.

 CoCoMelon Live!
 Is a Broadway-style musical production that encourages kids and parents alike to get out of their seats to sing and dance along.
 At DeVos Performance Hall Dec.
 20.

 The Pigeon Comes to Grand Rapids: A Mo Willems Exhibit is a journey into the magical worlds of the beloved children’s book creator.
 At Grand Rapids Children’s Museum through Jan.
 7.